NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 See more in the documentation (Inheritance in PowerShell classes)[https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.1&source=docs#inheritance-in-powershell-classes] where a more formal inheritance is used in the example.

+Inheritance from a .NET class is also possible with a syntax similar to plain PowerShell class inheritance.

 ### Interface

 (https://stackoverflow.com/questions/32065124/can-we-implement-net-interfaces-in-powershell-scripts)